991jo/minipam/README.md

 # Current status

 Work in progress.
 Backend is working.
-Some issues exist (see the Github issue page).
+A minimal cli client exists in cliclient

 # Tests